Fort Niobrara

-Establishment and purpose of Fort Niobrara in 1880
+Establishment and purpose

 The site of Fort Niobrara was selected by General George Crook in 1879 and the fort was occupied and constructed in 1880.
-The Fort was sited on the south bank Niobrara River, for which it was named, at a location several miles east of present-day Valentine, Nebraska.
+The fort was sited on the south bank of the Niobrara River, for which it was named, at a location several miles east of present-day Valentine, Nebraska.

-Following the Great Sioux War of 1876 the seven bands of the Lakota had been confined to the Sioux Reservation.
-Though the reservation had been reduced in size, it was still large and extended westward from the Missouri River into the southwest portion of the Dakota Territory.
+Following the Great Sioux War of 1876, the seven bands of the Lakota had been mostly confined to the Great Sioux Reservation.
+Though the reservation was reduced in size in 1877, it was still large and extended westward from the Missouri River into the southwest portion of the Dakota Territory.
 Different Lakota bands had been assigned to different agency sites throughout the large reservation.
-However it was unknown whether these bands of Lakota would remain at their agency sites, or if they would stay on their reservation.
+However, it was unknown whether these bands of Lakota would remain at their agency sites or if they would stay on the reservation at all.

-Military strategy after the Great Sioux War called for a series of Army forts to be located around the boundaries of the Sioux Reservation, and Ft.
-Niobrara was one such fort.
+U.S. military strategy after the Great Sioux War called for a series of Army forts to be located around the boundaries of the Sioux Reservation in order to contain the Sioux, and Fort Niobrara was one such fort.
 It was located in Nebraska just 7 miles south of the reservation boundary and about 40 miles south of the Rosebud Agency.
-The purpose of the fort was to watch over the activities of Chief Spotted Tail's band of about 8,000 Brulé Lakota who were at the Rosebud Agency.
-The Fort was located off the reservation to avoid friction with the Sioux, and to provide protection and security for the apprehensive settlers in the north central portion of Nebraska, which was immediately adjacent to the southern boundary of the Sioux Reservation.
+The purpose of the fort was to watch over the activities of Chief Spotted Tail's band of about 8,000 Brulé Lakota, who were assigned to the Rosebud Agency.
+The fort was deliberately located off the reservation to avoid friction with the Sioux, and to provide protection and security for apprehensive white settlers in the north-central portion of Nebraska, which was immediately adjacent to the southern boundary of the Great Sioux Reservation.

-The site of Fort Niobrara was on a broad plane on the south bank of the Niobrara River.
+The site of Fort Niobrara was on a broad plain on the south bank of the Niobrara River.
 Initial buildings of the fort were constructed between April and November 1880.
 Civilian carpenters and laborers assisted in this initial phase of construction.
 The buildings were built of adobe because of abundant clay near the site, and they had foundations of limestone blocks quarried near the post.
 Supplies were freighted in from Neligh, Nebraska, the nearest railroad terminus, 158 miles to the east.